I think I may have discovered the first regretitation mentioned in the history of Western Civilization.

 Agamemnon makes a proposal to save thousands of lives by letting Alexandro fight for Troy and Menelaus fight for Sparta.
 If Alexandros wins, he keeps Helen and all her possessions.
 If, however, Menelaus wins, Helen is returned

-then let the Trojans give back Helen and all her possessions, and pay also a price to give the Argives (all those who traveled to Troy to fight) which will be fitting, which among people yet to come shall be as a standard.1
+and pay also a price to give the Argives (all those who traveled to Troy to fight) which will be fitting,

 This regretitation is instructive because it recognizes an injustice beyond the mere taking of Helen.
 It seeks to restore not just Menelaus whose wife was taken.
 Not just the country of Sparta who was humiliated by her taking.
 But all of the soldiers who left their families and endured the sea-voyage (the Argives) to retrieve Helen.